pat53/COSC315-Project1/README.md

 ## Issues with implementation:
 - The code ran as expeted when executing the processes sequentially.
 When execting the processes parallel.
-When running the 'sleephello' script, we did not get the expected output.
+When running the 'sleephello' script, we did not get the expected output because it is exiting closh before child processes completed.
 If given more time we would of created a better plan on implementing our code and had a greater discussion on what might be casuing this issue.